Logo of Restaurant Waste Disposal

 The financial model for used oil collection in San Rafael often depends on your monthly volume.
 Understanding this can help you forecast costs or even generate a small revenue stream.

 • Service Fee Model: For lower-volume producers (typically under 40 gallons per month), collection services usually charge a monthly fee to cover pickup and handling.
-This can be in the range of approximately $30 per month9.
+This can be in the range of approximately $30 per month.

 Choosing a Collection Service Provider